TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/CTF collection Vol.1/README.md) ✔️
 - (TryHackMe/Reversing ELF/README.md) ✔️ (sure... maybe I return to see how good I can read Assembly)
 - (TryHackMe/Gallery/README.md) ✔️ (multiple attack vectors here, so worth another try)
+- (TryHackMe/SakuraRoom/README.md) ❎ (deprecated sites that make the finding of the BSSID and deep paste impossible (or at least difficult.
+I also never used Tor)

 ## ⚔️ Attack Vectors
 - Reverse-Engineering